JSBSim-Team/jsbsim/joss_paper/paper.md

 - Modeling flight dynamics within a full-featured flight simulator, such as [FlightGear](https://www.flightgear.org), [MIXR (Mixed Reality Simulation Platform)](https://www.mixr.dev) (formerly known as OpenEaagles), the [Outerra world simulator](https://outerra.com), or [Epic Games' Unreal Engine 5](https://www.unrealengine.com/unreal-engine-5).

 - Control system design.
-See the articles by @Vogeltanz:2018:Development:Control:System:Designer;@Vogeltanz:2020:Control:System:Designer.
+See the articles by @Vogeltanz:2018:Development:Control:System:Designer and @Vogeltanz:2020:Control:System:Designer.

 - Reinforcement learning research, where JSBSim is used as the environment in which an agent learns to control an aircraft.
 One example being it's use in the [DARPA Virtual Air Combat Competition](https://www.darpa.mil/news/2019/virtual-air-combat-competition).
 See also the works by @DeMarco:2023:DRL:Hight:Performance:Aircraft, @Pope:2023:Hierarchical:RL:DARPA:Trials, @Chen:2026:Physics:Informed:Target:Aiming.